KlaudiaGruszczyk/ForgettingCurve/README.md

   _Note: Add a `.nvmrc` if you require a specific version._
 - .NET 8.0 SDK
 - Microsoft SQL Server (local or remote instance)
-- (Optional) SendGrid API key for email confirmations
+- (Optional) Mailtrap account for email confirmations

 ### Clone the Repository